allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 *There are many goats and cats on the island*

-Goree Island is the most famous island and westward departure point for slaves for the New World.
-It's a small and mostly abandoned island with about 1,000 inhabitants working in local tourism.
+Gorée Island is a famous memorial site of the transatlantic slave trade.
+It’s a small island with about 1,000 inhabitants working largely in local tourism.
+It was one of the first UNESCO world heritage sites actually.

 I estimate that rim to rim is about a 30-minute walk.
 We walked up to the famous House of Slaves, but it was unfortunately closed.

 ![house_of_slaves]({{site.baseurl}}/assets/img/senegal/house_of_slaves.jpeg){:width="50%"}![beach]({{site.baseurl}}/assets/img/senegal/beach.jpeg){:width="50%"}

-We also visited the fort, which had a museum about the slave trade here on the island from the 1600s to the 1800s.
-There were so many countries and traders here on Goree, all heading to the New World.
+We also visited the fort, which had a museum about the slave trade here from the 1600s to the 1800s.
+There were so many countries and traders involved around Gorée, all heading to the New World.

 ![fort]({{site.baseurl}}/assets/img/senegal/fort.jpeg){:width="50%"}![fort1]({{site.baseurl}}/assets/img/senegal/fort1.jpeg){:width="50%"}